 If polyamory is the practice, desire, or acceptance of having more than one intimate relationship at a time with the knowledge and consent of everyone involved, then in my head every single person in the world is polyamorous.
 I don't really understand why they keep fighting about it.
 Because intimacy is also subject to interpretation.
 Its broadest definition is closeness...of the soul? of the mind? of the body?
 Sex is only one way to be intimate with someone.

-I am not in love with many.
-Right now I would say I’m in love with one and it’s my new boyfriend.
+I am not in the NRE stage with many.
+Right now I would say I'm in that stage with one and it's my new boyfriend.
 And yet I do love many, in varying ways and with varying degrees of passion.
 The answer is that some can be, and are.
-Some can’t be and aren’t.
+Some can't be and aren't.

 It's self evident that a new partner does take away a significant portion of what I would call dependency on the old partner.
 If you only had one friend for example, the loss of that friend would mean not only the loss of someone extremely important to you and the dynamic you create together, but also the loss of social interaction and your only confidante.
 Your world would be brighter if you had other friends to comfort you through this loss even if they would in no way replace the dynamic and content of the lost friendship.

 In an open relationship, your eggs simply aren't all in one basket.
 That's the harsh and yet joyful truth.
 But the other side of the coin is this.

 You are not with a partner because that is the only person you 'get' sex from.
 You are not with a partner because you need a fix of intimacy.
 You are not with your partner because you are bound by obligation.
 The value of your relationship is based on its true worth and not on the needs you fulfil by being with that person.
 It means you are with that person only because you choose to be with that person.

 And because of their unique instance of each friendship and the dynamic you create flying together, it means your relationships--all your relationships--might be a hell of a lot more rewarding.